 James Ayer, Sr., died in May of 1909.
 Mary Ayer and their unmarried children, Nathaniel and Elizabeth, continued to live at 518 Beacon, and James Ayer, Jr., moved his medical office to 518 Beacon (he and his wife continued to live on Lime).

 Elizabeth Ayer traveled to Europe in 1917 to work in war relief and reconstruction efforts; she married in August of 1920 (in Bath, England) to Henderson Inches of Boston, a commission merchant.
-After their marriage, they lived at 39 Pilgrim.
+Prior to their marriage, he had lived at 386 Beacon with his mother, Louise (Pomeroy) Inches, the widow of Dr. Charles Edward Inches.
+After their marriage, Henderson and Elizabeth Inches lived at 39 Pilgrim.

 Nathaniel Ayer, a cotton manufacturer, married in May of 1924 to Mrs. Helen Howard (Draper) Taft, the former wife of Walbridge Smith Taft, who had divorced in 1920 and had been living at 297 Commonwealth with her father, George Albert Draper.
 After their marriage, Nathaniel and Helen Ayer lived at 518 Beacon.
-They also maintained summer residences in Hopedale and Marblehead.
+They also maintained homes in Hopedale and Marblehead.

 In June of 1955, Sigma Phi Epsilon filed for (and subsequently received) permission to convert 518 Beacon from a single-family dwelling into a fraternity house and dormitory.

-518 Beacon remained the Sigma Phi Epsilon fraternity house in 2014.
+518 Beacon remained the Sigma Phi Epsilon fraternity house in 2018.